 Fair use scanning from general and special collections will be available upon request from faculty and students.
 You can submit a request for book chapter scans from the general collection through ILLiad.
 To request a scan of an image or document from the Library’s special collections, please send a request through the Booth Family Center for Special Collections general email firstname.lastname@example.org.
 Special requests for items from the library's print collections to be mailed to faculty and students will be considered on a case-by-case basis.
 For assistance, contact email@example.com.

 We can scan journal articles and a limited number of chapters from a book(s) as PDFs for faculty to post to Canvas as course documents.
 We purchase ebooks when possible so the entire text is available digitally.
-To request articles and book chapters, please fill out an Electronic Reserves Form.
+To request articles and book chapters, please submit an Electronic Reserves Form.
 Physical book reserves will also be available for Fall 2021; for these, please submit a Book Reserves Form.
 We also provide media reserves via Canvas.
 To request media reserves please submit a Media Reserves Form.

 Washington Research Library Consortium loans for physical materials have resumed.
 There is a limit of 10 outstanding Consortium Loan Service requests for all users.
 If you have any questions, please contact email@example.com.

 All of our eBooks, online journals, databases, and other streaming media remain available via the Library's home page.
 Use the "Available Online" option in HoyaSearch to limit your search to materials available online.
 For journals, use the Journal Finder, and select "Available Online" to limit your search to online journals.
 Access the Library's complete list of databases via the A-Z Databases list.
 If you have any issues with access, please visit the Off Campus Access page for tips and help.